roryt12/Cozmo-controller/README.md

 # Cozmo Robot Controller

-A comprehensive Python controller for the [Anki Cozmo](https://anki.bot/pages/meet-cozmo) robot, built on [pycozmo](https://github.com/zayfod/pycozmo) with custom patches and an extended scripting language.
+A comprehensive Python controller for the Anki Cozmo (version 1) robot, built on [pycozmo](https://github.com/zayfod/pycozmo) with custom patches and an extended scripting language.

 ## About Cozmo